donejs/done-ssr/README.md

 Specify to turn on debug mode when used in conjunction with timeout.
 If rendering times out debugging information will be attached to a modal window in the document.
 For this reason you only want to use the debug option during development.

 ![debug output](https://cloud.githubusercontent.com/assets/361671/14474862/08b5f01e-00cd-11e6-8d70-b3f3ba835493.png)

+##### exitOnTimeout : false

+This option is for the rare instance where the above debugging tips and info do not resolve a timeout, or the timeout is sporadic and difficult to find.
+With this option set to `true` a timeout error will still display the warning, but will exit the Node process cleanly, allowing redundant processes to take over on future calls.

 ##### auth: {cookie, domains}